-Both my doctor and the health nurse that visited me at home said “you could do it” and “it wasn’t a bad idea” but neither of them seemed to care much either way if I did it or not.
+Both my doctor and the health nurse that visited me at home said: “you could do it” (with a shrug) and “it wasn’t a bad idea” but neither of them seemed to care much either way if I did it or not.

 6 Reasons why I love sitz baths postpartum: